Ildemaro Vargas Preview, Player Props: Nationals vs. Marlins

 Ildemaro Vargas At The Plate

-- Vargas has nine doubles, a triple, four home runs and 10 walks while hitting .234.
+- Vargas has 10 doubles, a triple, four home runs and 10 walks while batting .239.

-- In 14 games this season (24.1%), Vargas has picked up an RBI, and in eight of those games (13.8%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Vargas has driven home a run in 14 games this season (23.7%), including more than one RBI in 13.6% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.